 - Nominated candidates will have to submit a copy of the original academic transcript bearing all official legalization stamps to the Fulbright Commission.

 The Fulbright Commission will advise applicants to submit a medical history and examination report if and when necessary.

-- Interviews of eligible candidates are conducted in person and take place during the second half of June.
+- Interviews of eligible candidates are conducted in person and take place during the first half of June.
 Date and time are fixed.

 Frequently Asked Questions

 - Q: What does the Fulbright graduate study grant cover?